How & Where to Allocate Budget For Ecommerce Marketing

 But how do you allocate budget correctly and where do you pump those funds to ensure that you get the best ROI possible?
 Choosing the right avenues can be intimidating, especially for new ecommerce businesses who are already working on a shoestring.
 Fortunately, we have some tips to help you unpick the details and split costs with success.

-First: Define Your Budget
+First: Define your budget

 Before you can start splitting the budget, you need to define exactly what your budget looks like.
 A general rule of thumb recommended by economists is that you put between 7-12% of your total revenue into marketing.
 This means your marketing budget can grow alongside you and boosts your visibility as your business grows.
 It also discourages you from getting carried away and pumping funds into overzealous marketing campaigns.